yampilop/RHOSPVirtLab/README.md

 #### Requirements for instances

-In order to be able to boot some instances:
+In order to be able to boot some instances with public access:

- * Create an external network type flat pointed to the provider physical network named `datacentre`.
-Attach subnet in the range 10.0.0.0/24 with default gateway 10.0.0.1.
  * Create a tenant network.
+ * Create a router and set the `default-provider` as external network.
+ * Assign floating IPs to the project.
  * Create some flavors.
  * Upload some images.